NOTE: I mean mentally blind. My friends who cannot see, and some accountants I've worked with, are smart.

 Anything wrong with the above?
 No! they were working smart, making good use of old equipment that wasn't worth much anymore.

 Unfortunately the managers never did find more than about 1.5 computers per employee.
 Being a bureaucracy dialogue was not possible, so they remained eternally suspicious that the accountants were not competent to keep accurate records.
-(I wondered if old XT computers or scrapped computers were correctly recorded as disposed of.
-I am confident that the engineers used any parts they could out of any unrepairable or really obsolete computers to improve or repair others.)
+(I wondered if scrapped computers were not correctly recorded as disposed of - and perhaps a few were stolen from dusty corners, not likely in the separate building of 75 people I worked in at the time.
+I am confident that the engineers used any parts they could out of any unrepairable or really obsolete computers, to imrove or repair others.)